 "I've always enjoyed playing with remote-controlled toys," said Hinckley, grinning as he tinkered with the rover's motor.

-BYU's rover will take on other prototypes built by students from three universities today in the first-ever University Mars Rover Challenge, sponsored by the Mars Desert Research Station.
+BYU's rover was to take on other prototypes built by students from three universities Saturday in the first-ever University Mars Rover Challenge, sponsored by the Mars Desert Research Station.

 The research station itself, located a twisty nine miles from civilization, is designed to simulate a human expedition to Mars.
 From the design of the podlike building, which "could very well be used on Mars one day," to an on-site water recycling system, the Mars Desert Research Station is the closest thing to Mars on this side of the solar system, said Kevin Sloan, chairman of the University Mars Rover Challenge.